stephane-caron/pink/README.md

     time.sleep(dt)
 ```

 If task targets are continuously updated there will be no stationary solution to converge to, but the model will keep on tracking each target at best.
+Note that [`solve_ik`](https://scaron.info/doc/pink/inverse-kinematics.html#pink.solve_ik.solve_ik) takes into account both position and velocity limits read from URDF.

 ## Example